 Play and Relationships

-During a child’s first five years of life the foundations for communication, socialization, critical thinking and self esteem are being developed.
+During a child’s first five years of life, the foundations for communication, socialization, critical thinking, and self-esteem are developed.
 These skills are important building blocks for a happy and healthy life to follow.
 Our philosophy is strongly rooted in social-emotional development because relationships and bonds are critical to a child’s learning and development.
 Play is a major foundation in our curriculum and philosophy.
-Through play, children conquer their fears, experiment with roles, build resilience, acquire critical-thinking skills, learn to solve problems creatively, and develop compassion and empathy.
+Through play, indoors and outdoors, children conquer their fears, experiment with roles, build resilience, acquire critical-thinking skills, learn to solve problems creatively and develop compassion and empathy.
 Opportunities to develop mastery of those skills affirm self-esteem and identity.

 Through play and exploration, children make connections about themselves and the world around them.

 Duck’s Nest follows a play-based philosophy that supports a child directed Emergent Curriculum.
 Through observation and collaboration with children, we are able to build classroom experiences responsive to their interests with materials and interactions that extend children’s thinking.
 Each day is an opportunity for your child to learn, socially interact, take risks, research, and experiment.
-Through free choice, open ended play and exploration, children make connections about themselves and the world around them.
-We intentionally design our environments to support social-emotional, linguistic, motor, cognitive and creative development.
+Through free choice, open-ended play, and exploration, children make connections between themselves and the world around them.
+We intentionally design our indoor and outdoor environments to support social-emotional, linguistic, motor, cognitive and creative development.
 Our approach honors and respects the child’s play and affirms their contributions to our learning community.

 We believe the role of the teacher is to forge deep, caring connections, observe, respond, and document the learning and development of children.
 Teachers respond to children in their play with curriculum that supports their social, emotional, physical, and language development by extending children’s ideas with interactions, materials, and environments that fuel the natural curiosity of children.
 By setting a daily routine with long periods of uninterrupted play, our teachers are able to provide guidance around conflict resolution and conduct important observations that inform their practice.
 Our value of anti-bias education, which affirms individual backgrounds inclusive of culture, race, ethnicity, family structure, ability, gender identity, and expression, allows teachers to forge a strong family-school connection and partner with families about their child’s development.